-All my monthly “CountHerhistory”columns can be read at your convenience, free on the aauw-il website.
+All my monthly “CountHerhistory”columns can be read free at your convenience on the aauw-il website.

 Choose from 8 Power Point Presentations that reveal the mysteries of HerHistories designed for schools, businesses, for you.
 These presentations enlighten, inspire, and empower.
 They unmask buried treasures of women’s history/your history.
-More information can be found at the National Women’s History Project (Scroll down to “Z”).
+More information can be found at the National Women’s History Project click on Performers/Speakers “National,” scroll down to Z.

 - Lost in Translation: Unveils gender-biased rhetoric in biblical literature and gender-neutral rhetoric in the Gnostic gospels, as it respects all religions.